yardenshoham/nalgeon.github.io/_posts/2021-04-06-python-packaging.md

  def search(name, count=5):
      """Search podcast by name."""
-     raise NotImplementedError()</pre>
+     raise NotImplementedError()
 ```

 ## 2. Test package

 Creating a package in Python used to be a troublesome task.
-Fortunately, nowadays there is a great little [flit](https://flit.readthedocs.io/en/latest/) utility, which simplifies everything.
+Fortunately, nowadays there is a great little [flit](https://flit.readthedocs.io/en/latest/) utility which simplifies everything.
 Let's install it:

 ```
 pip install flit